Smart Tips for Your Military Family's Holiday Travel

 This year, TPG recommends these as their top 5 best airlines for families:

 - Delta Air Lines

 - Alaska Airlines

 Traveling with children is no easy feat.
 Add a pet or two, and the trip can turn into chaos in mere minutes.
 What if you could remove some of the pressure of holiday travel?
 You can if your destination is one that the Amtrak train system serves.

-Book early for the most availability, and be sure to use your veteran or active duty 10% discount which includes spouses and dependents.
-Plus, you’ll be eligible for a prime spot at the beginning of the ticket line.
-Take a look at Amtrak’s pricing for children, as it might be more affordable than a military rate.
-Here are Amtrak’s guidelines:
+Book early for the most availability, and use your veteran or active duty 10% discount, which includes spouses and dependents.
+Plus, you’re eligible for a prime spot at the beginning of the ticket line.
+Take a look at Amtrak’s pricing for children; it might be more affordable than a military rate.

 Train travel agents transform a mundane trip into a family holiday no one will forget.
-With Amtrak’s Discover America by Rail program, your mandatory trek home to visit grandparents could be accompanied by a trip of a lifetime.
+With Amtrak’s Discover America by Rail program, your mandatory trek home to visit grandparents could become a trip of a lifetime.
 Just inquire about Amtrak's destinations.
-From New York and Washington D.C. to New Orleans and the best of western National Parks, there are hundreds of routes to choose from.
+From New York and Washington, DC, to New Orleans and the best of western National Parks, there are hundreds of routes to choose from.

-Seoul’s Lotte World Amusement Park is a destination unto its own while staying at the Dragon Hill.
-It's essentially an indoor entertainment complex, and very festive during the holiday season.
+Seoul’s Lotte World Amusement Park is a destination on its own while staying at the Dragon Hill.
+It's essentially an indoor entertainment complex that is festive during the holiday season.
 Kids love the indoor ice skating rink and aquarium.
 Parents enjoy shopping and trying local food outlets.
 Stay connected with the Dragon Hill Lodge to be the first to know about Christmas dining and events.

 Mele Kalikimaka a Hau'oli Makahiki Hou!